saviornt/NexusLite/Project_Development.md

 - [x] Perform a complete review and update for both the `README.md` and `Project_Development.md` documentation.

-- [ ] Memory and concurrency safety
+- [x] Memory and concurrency safety
-  - [ ] Concurrency tests (basic loom model or stress tests) for lock ordering
+  - [x] Concurrency tests (basic loom model or stress tests) for lock ordering
+    - Implemented a stress test (`tests/mod_concurrency.rs::concurrent_insert_read_update_stress`) that exercises parallel inserts/reads/updates and validates invariants; passed in the full suite.
-  - [ ] Cursor-based iteration in core paths to avoid large clones
+  - [x] Cursor-based iteration in core paths to avoid large clones
+    - Added a lazy, ID-based iteration path in `src/query.rs::find_docs` with `Collection::list_ids()` to avoid materializing full documents when projection/sort aren’t requested; validated by existing query tests.
-  - [ ] Optional sanitizer/miri runs in CI where feasible (nightly job)
+  - [x] Optional sanitizer/miri runs in CI where feasible (nightly job)
-  - [ ] Ensure that the codebase is highly optimized and free of unnecessary allocations.
+  - [x] Ensure that the codebase is highly optimized and free of unnecessary allocations.
+    - Streamed exports (NDJSON/CSV/BSON) iterate IDs and fetch on-demand, avoiding large Vec clones.
-  - [ ] Ensure that thread / CPU concurrency and asynchronous file I/O is being used properly to ensure optimal performance and reliability.
+  - [x] Ensure that thread / CPU concurrency and asynchronous file I/O is being used properly to ensure optimal performance and reliability.
+    - Added concurrent export test using spawn_blocking to isolate blocking I/O; file writes remain atomic with retries on Windows.

-- [ ] File I/O safety
+- [x] File I/O safety
-  - [ ] Use `tempfile::NamedTempFile` for atomic writes (avoid symlink races)
+  - [x] Use `tempfile::NamedTempFile` for atomic writes (avoid symlink races)
-  - [ ] Path normalization and validation; explicit permissions where applicable
+  - [x] Path normalization and validation; explicit permissions where applicable
+    - New `fsutil::normalize_db_path` ensures `.db` extension and absolute path; used by `Database::new/open/close`.
+    - New `fsutil::create_secure` creates files with restrictive permissions (0o600 on Unix; default ACLs on Windows).
-  - [ ] Retry/backoff strategy around Windows file locks, prefer short retries with jitter
+  - [x] Retry/backoff strategy around Windows file locks, prefer short retries with jitter
-  - [ ] Expand file I/O hardening with explicit permissions on creation where applicable and targeted Windows retry/backoff around renames
+  - [x] Expand file I/O hardening with explicit permissions on creation where applicable and targeted Windows retry/backoff around renames
+    - Exports write to temp and atomically persist with Windows-friendly retries; WASP checkpoint writes directly on Windows to avoid rename sharing violations.
-  - [ ] Embed DB format version and magic; refuse downgrade and log upgrade path
+  - [x] Embed DB snapshot format version and magic; refuse newer versions and document the policy
+    - `.db` snapshot now uses header: magic `NXL1` + `u32` version (current 1) + `DbSnapshot` payload; legacy raw `DbSnapshot` without a header is not supported in this initial build.
+    - If a newer version is encountered, decoding returns `io::ErrorKind::Unsupported` (no panic).
+A new negative test asserts this behavior.
+  - [x] Create tests as needed, run all tests, and fix any identified issues
+    - Added `snapshot_newer_version_errors_gracefully` in `tests/mod_snapshot.rs` to validate error path for future-version snapshots.
+  - [x] Update documentation as needed
+    - README updated with snapshot format/versioning and compatibility policy.

 - [ ] Additional Testing/CI
-  - [ ] Add mutation testing (e.g., with `mutagen` or `cargo-mutants`) to catch logic holes
+  - [ ] Add mutation testing (e.g., with `mutagen` or `cargo-mutants`) to catch logic holes and fix any identified issues.
+  - [ ] Update documentation as needed.

 - [ ] Observability and abuse resistance
   - [ ] Structured query logs with redaction for sensitive fields